theadzik/homelab/README.md

 * `vaultwarden` - Backup and restore scripts made for vaultwarden, running as initContainer and CronJob
 * `cv` - My resume built with Jekyll
+* `wedding-website` - A site I made for my wedding
 * `dns` - Dynamic DNS updater working with `no-ip`

 ## `/manifests`